stappersg/vBook/src/reference/vSL/rules.md

 )
 ```

-> As with firewall rules, the best practice is to deny "everything" and only accept authorized and known flows.
+> As with firewall rules, the best practice is to deny "everything" and only accept authorized and known flows (like the example above).